endoli/understory/README.md

   - Generic over the key type `T` (no `Hash`/`Ord` requirement; only `PartialEq`), suitable for list selections, canvases, and other selection UIs.
   - Intended to pair with `understory_box_tree` / `understory_precise_hit` for hit testing and `understory_responder` for event routing.

+- `understory_view2d`
+  - 2D and 1D view/viewport primitives:
+    - `Viewport2D` for canvas/CAD‑style views: camera state (pan + zoom), coordinate conversion between world and device space, view fitting (center vs align‑min), and simple clamping against optional world bounds.
+    - `Viewport1D` for timeline/axis‑style views: X‑only zoom/pan with range fitting and clamping, plus helpers for suggesting grid spacing.
+  - Headless and renderer‑agnostic; intended to be driven by `ui-events` at higher layers and paired with `understory_box_tree` / imaging crates for canvas and timeline applications.

 All core crates are `#![no_std]` and use `alloc`.
 Examples and tests use `std`.